 Checklist for Kids with Asthma, Diabetes, Food Allergies and Other Medical Concerns

-Back to school – it’s that time again for new clothes, school supplies, classroom visits and new schedules.
+Back to school – it's that time again for new clothes, school supplies and classroom visits.

 But for students who are managing chronic conditions, like asthma, diabetes and food allergies, back to school can require more planning than the last-minute rush to buy a box of crayons.